-Transfer of cilostazol into milk has been reported in experimental animals (rats).
-Because of the potential risk to nursing infants, a decision should be made to discontinue nursing or to discontinue Pletal (cilostazol) .
+Transfer of cilostazol into milk has been reported in rats.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from PLETAL, discontinue nursing or discontinue PLETAL.

-The safety and effectiveness of Pletal (cilostazol) in pediatric patients have not been established.
+Safety and effectiveness of PLETAL in pediatric patients have not been established.

-Of the total number of subjects (n = 2274) in clinical studies of Pletal (cilostazol) , 56 percent were 65-years-old and over, while 16 percent were 75-years-old and over.
-No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+Of the total number of subjects (n = 2,274) in clinical studies of PLETAL, 56 percent were 65 years old and over, while 16 percent were 75 years old and over.
+No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be excluded.
 Pharmacokinetic studies have not disclosed any age-related effects on the absorption, distribution, metabolism, and elimination of cilostazol and its metabolites.

 Additional Pletal Information